Mix Q-learning for Lane Changing: A Collaborative Decision-Making Method in Multi-Agent Deep Reinforcement Learning

-(1)Comparing the 'Random' row in Table \ref{table5} with the other rows, it can be seen that all the reinforcement learning methods listed in the table are capable of acquiring some degree of lane-changing decision making ability after training, resulting in better lane-changing performance compared to 'Random'.
+(1) Comparing the ``MQLC" row in Table \ref{table5} with the ``DDPG" and ``DDPG-MBE" rows, it can be seen that both models lag far behind our method in terms of average episode duration and total reward indicators. \re{For example, MQLC outperforms DDPG-MBE by $305.9\%$ in terms of ``Reward" in the ``Normal" traffic scenario.
+The difference in this metric between the two methods is obvious.} The reason why the DDPG method lags behind is that it is proposed to solve the problem of continuous action space, while the lane change decision task belongs to the discrete action space problem with fewer discrete points.
+The large difference in the action space between the two leads to inadaptability.
+This \re{indicates} that even the most advanced multi-agent collaboration method may not be applicable to lane-changing decision tasks due to the particularity of the decision-making environment and settings.